intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 Returns 0 on success and an appropriate error code otherwise (most notably -EBUSY if the hwspinlock was already taken).
-The function will never sleep.
+The function will never sleep on a non-PREEMPT_RT kernel.

 ::

   void hwspin_unlock(struct hwspinlock *hwlock);

 Unlock a previously-locked hwspinlock.
-Always succeed, and can be called from any context (the function never sleeps).
+Always succeed, and can be called from any context (the function never sleeps on a non-PREEMPT_RT kernel).

 .. note::